 The Educational Foundation for Women in Accounting Women in Need Scholarship is a $2,000 award that is renewable for up to four years.
 You must be an undergraduate student attending a university or four-year college in pursuit of an accounting degree.
 You must have already graduated from high school or obtained a GED in order to apply.
 There is only one scholarship available each year.

-The SR Education Group offers a $2,500 Community College Scholarship to a student attending a public community college, junior college, technical or city college.
-In order to apply, you must answer two, open-ended, personal and thought-provoking questions.
+The SR Education Group offers a $2,500 Community College Scholarship to a student attending a public community college, junior college, technical, or city college.
+In order to apply, you must answer two open-ended, personal, and thought-provoking questions.
 Recipients are chosen by a panel of judges.
 Scholarships are paid directly to the educational institution, and you must agree to allow SR Education Group permission to use your likeness.
 You must be 16 years or older and enrolled full-time.
-There are two scholarships available.

 - Financial need